 *GipP, *Gold, *HSF, *NIS, *OtR, *Strz, *VRiv, *VVP.

 Five subspecies are sometimes recognised.
 However, boundaries between most are poorly defined.
-Victorian material generally conforms to either S. minor subsp. muricata or S. minor subsp. magnolii.
+Victorian plants generally conform to either S. minor subsp. muricata or S. minor subsp. magnolii.

 |Bioregion||Occurrence status||Establishment means|